Opportunities outside the UK

 Where an internship does not form part of your course requirements, the University is unable to sign an agreement provided by the host employer.

 We are, however, able to provide a University-approved form for use by students who are registered with the University for the full duration of the proposed internship period.
+The University of Nottingham Overseas Internship Agreement is only for use when the internship is not a mandatory component of your course.

 If you have any enquiries, please contact email@example.com.